 - You have chronic kidney disease, diabetes or coronary artery disease

-Medications used to treat high blood pressure include:
+Medicines used to treat high blood pressure include:

 Don't eat or drink grapefruit products when taking calcium channel blockers.
 Grapefruit increases blood levels of certain calcium channel blockers, which can be dangerous.
-Talk to your doctor or pharmacist if you're concerned about interactions.
+Talk to your provider or pharmacist if you're concerned about interactions.

-Additional medications sometimes used to treat high blood pressure
+Other medicines sometimes used to treat high blood pressure

 Due to a risk of serious complications, including stroke, you shouldn't take aliskiren with ACE inhibitors or ARBs.